CodingWonders/DISMTools/README.md

 ![Product image](https://user-images.githubusercontent.com/101426328/233696501-a27a1e20-f489-4010-8f3c-f060fb808fd2.png)

-DISMTools is a front-end for DISM which lets you manage your Windows Imaging (WIM) files and a whole lot more.
+DISMTools is a front-end for DISM that lets you manage your Windows Imaging (WIM) files and a whole lot more.

 ## Key features

 - DISMTools is the first project-based GUI.
-Projects store the mounted image, unattended answer files you want to apply (using the command line at this time), and provide a scratch directory for temporary operations
+Projects store the mounted image and unattended answer files you want to apply (using the command line at this time), while also providing a scratch directory for temporary operations
 - DISMTools is also smart, checking first if an action can be performed before doing it

 ## Supported actions